How to Make Buckwheat Cake

 • 1/2 cup maple syrup

-• 1/3 cup extra virgin olive oil plus 1 teaspoon extra to grease the pan (or substitute melted coconut oil)
+• 1/3 cup extra virgin olive oil (or substitute melted coconut oil)

 • 1/3 cup unsweetened cocoa powder

-• 1 teaspoon apple cider vinegar (or substitute white vinegar or lemon juice)
+• 1 teaspoon white vinegar, apple cider vinegar, or lemon juice

 • 1 teaspoon pure vanilla extract